What Is Kava?

 Kava Culture

 On the islands of the South Pacific, there is a long history of consuming kava.
-It is embedded deep in the culture of Fiji, Vanuatu, The Kingdom of Tonga and Hawaii.
+Kava holds a deep-seated position in the cultures of Fiji, Vanuatu, The Kingdom of Tonga, and Hawaii.